NVIDIA/NeMo/README.md

-On top of fine-tuned checkpoint, you can run the evaluation scripts to evaluate the capabilities of the finetuned mT5 model on the following downstream evaluation tasks: `xnli`.
+On top of fine-tuned checkpoint, you can run the evaluation scripts to evaluate the capabilities of the finetuned mT5 model on the following downstream evaluation tasks: `xquad`.
 Usually the task of fine_tuning and evaluation should be the same.

 The model evaluation must be performed with a fine-tuned checkpoint in `.nemo` format.